OpenOrion/meshly/README.md

 1. Update dependencies in `requirements.txt` if needed
 2. Update the version number in `setup.py`
-3. Create a new release on GitHub with a tag matching the version (e.g., `v0.1.2`)
+3. Create a new release on GitHub with a tag matching the version
 4. The GitHub Actions workflow will automatically build and publish the package to PyPI

 Note: Publishing to PyPI requires a PyPI API token stored as a GitHub secret named `PYPI_API_TOKEN`.